Overview: FHA Home Loans

 Achievable Down Payment Options

 An FHA loan is a home loan the Federal Housing Administration insures.
-FHA loans require a smaller a down payment and lower closing costs and allow relaxed lending standards to help homeowners who don’t qualify for a conventional mortgage.
+FHA loans require a smaller a down payment and lower closing costs and allow relaxed lending standards to help homeowners who don’t qualify for a conventional loan.

 FHA loans allow a down payment of as little as 3.5% on a mortgage.
 This can make it possible for lower- and middle-income borrowers to buy a house when they don’t qualify for a conventional loan — which has stricter requirements, including a higher credit score and bigger down payment.